Reno Child Abuse & Neglect Defense Lawyers

 Protecting Parents from Charges of Abuse & Neglect

 When facing such charges, it is important that you work with a criminal defense attorney who can help you protect your rights and interests.
 The Reno child abuse lawyers at Viloria, Oliphant, Oster & Aman L.L.P. have more than a century of combined experience.
-If you are being accused of this crime, contact us today for a free and confidential consultation.
+If you have been accused of this crime, contact us today for a free and confidential consultation.

 Why Choose Viloria, Oliphant, Oster & Aman L.L.P.?

 - AV® Preeminent Rating by Martindale-Hubbell® for legal skill and ethics

 - Our team includes some of the Top 100 Trial Lawyers in America

 - Our team includes members of the Nevada Legal Elite list

 - We have 100+ years of collective trial law experience

 A person who willfully causes a child to suffer physical pain or mental suffering can be charged with child abuse, neglect, or endangerment depending on the facts of the case.
 The consequences for child abuse are significant; in addition to jail time and other possible criminal penalties, those convicted will be at a disadvantage when it comes to determining child custody and other family law matters.

 When you choose our firm to represent you, our Reno child abuse and neglect attorneys will thoroughly examine your case to determine the best opportunities for your defense.
 In many cases, allegations of child abuse are exaggerated or misconstrued; our legal team will help you get to the bottom of the issue, protecting your rights and freedom every step of the way.

 If you have been charged with child abuse, neglect, or endangerment, Child Protective Services (CPS) will likely be involved in an effort to protect the child.
 It is important to know that Child Protective Services is permitted under the law to share whatever information it gathers in the course of its investigation with law enforcement.
 This information can often be used against you in the criminal matter.